multani/gcp-changelog/data/services/cloud-composer.md

 ## 2025-06-23

-### Announcement

-A new Cloud Composer release has started on **June 23, 2025**.
-Get ready for upcoming changes and features as we roll out the new release to all regions.
-This release is in progress at the moment.
-Listed changes and features might not be available in some regions yet.

 ### Feature

 Improved the startup times of Airflow workers for environments that have a large number of custom PyPI packages installed.